 The Foundation is bipartisan and defines public service broadly as working for the common good.
 Students in a wide variety of academic fields are encouraged to apply.

-- Extensive record of public service and leadership.
+- Other: Extensive record of public service and leadership.

 - Campus Deadline: First Monday of December by 12:00 noon.

 - Endorsement: This scholarship requires U-M endorsement.
 Applications are submitted directly the U-M Selection Committee.